aabhishekn/heartbeat-monitor/README.md

 # Heartbeat Monitor

-This is a small Node.js program that processes heartbeat events for multiple services and reports when a service has missed a certain number of consecutive heartbeats.

-The implementation follows the requirements from the assignment:

-* Load events from `events.json`
-* Ignore malformed events (missing fields or invalid timestamps)
-* Group events by service
-* Sort each service's events chronologically
-* Assume heartbeats are expected every fixed interval (60 seconds)
-* Trigger an alert when a service misses 3 consecutive heartbeats
-* Return output in the required JSON format
+This project provides a small Node.js utility for detecting when individual services stop sending expected heartbeat signals.
+It processes a stream of timestamped heartbeat events, identifies gaps in expected intervals, and reports when a service appears to have gone silent.

+The logic is implemented with straightforward JavaScript using only built-in Node modules, making the tool easy to run, understand, or extend.

 ---

-## Requirements
+## Overview

-* Node.js (v16 or higher recommended)
-* No external npm packages are required
+A heartbeat event is defined as an object containing a service name and an ISO timestamp.
+The monitor performs the following steps:

+1. Load all events from a JSON file
+2. Discard malformed or incomplete records
+3. Group events by service
+4. Sort each group chronologically
+5. Traverse each service's heartbeat timeline
+6. Detect when the service misses a configurable number of consecutive expected intervals
+7. Output an alert for each affected service

+The default configuration assumes:

+* Heartbeats are expected every **60 seconds**
+* An alert is raised after **3 consecutive misses**

+These defaults can be adjusted easily inside `main.js`.

 ---

-## Project Structure
+## File Structure

 ```
 heartbeat-monitor/